 The risks of back surgery should always be considered carefully before making the decision to have a spinal operation.
 Unfortunately, we find that some doctors do not spend adequate time or effort discussing these potential downfalls with the patient.
 Therefore, we are advising all of you to research the risks for yourself and then be sure to bring these factors up in conversation with your surgeon prior to undergoing the procedure.

 More and more, back surgeries are being performed under local anesthetic.
 This means that the patient is awake during the entire procedure.
 This is a very good thing and a step in the right direction away from more serious risks.
 Local anesthetic has a much lower risk factor than general anesthetic.
 Local anesthetic also allows surgeries to be done very close to the spinal cord with less risk of paralysis.
 The surgeon can actually ask the patient to move their feet during certain procedures, to make sure everything is still ok.

 Whenever possible, elect to undergo sedation and local anesthesia rather than suffer the increased risk of being put to sleep under general anesthesia.
 As an added bonus, most patients feel much better after receiving local anesthetic, compared to general.
-This is because local anesthetic does not cause the extreme nauseousness that is commonly suffered by patients who are put under general sedation.
+This is because local anesthetic does not cause the extreme nausea that is commonly suffered by patients who are put under general sedation.

 General anesthetic means that the patient is asleep during the surgery.
 Some people have an allergic reaction to some anesthetics.
 In rare occurrences, a patient can go into anaphylactic shock and actually die.

 General anesthetic can cause problems with the lungs.
 It can lead to infections of the pulmonary system, and in rare cases, even pneumonia.

 General anesthetic heightens the risk of a heart attack, stroke or embolism, for those at risk for these serious conditions.